 What is Dirty Data?

-Dirty data refers to data which contains one or more of the following errors: it’s inconsistently recorded, incomplete, contains duplicate records, or late.
-It has far-reaching consequences across your organization.
+Dirty data refers to data that contains one or more of the following errors: it’s inconsistently recorded, incomplete, contains duplicate records, or late.
 Dirty data can compromise your business strategy, translate to missed opportunities, impact your company’s reputation, and increase your compliance risks.
-The costs of dirty data don’t stop either – they amplify and escalate as data is used across the organization.
-It gets further compounded as the volume of data being collected multiplies with those being generated by wearables, IoT devices, and more.
-Decisions based on dirty data can impact your ability to fund and secure additional resourcing for your health, safety, and environmental monitoring programs.
+Moreover, the costs of dirty data don’t stop either – they amplify and escalate as data is used across the organization.
+It’s further compounded as the volume of data being collected multiplies with those being generated by wearables, IoT devices, and more.
+Decisions based on dirty data can impact the ability to fund and secure additional resourcing for environmental, health, and safety monitoring programs.

-There are several ways to improve your data quality.
-Here are some you can implement immediately:
+There are several ways to improve data quality.
+Here are some your company can implement immediately:

-1. Completeness: Ensure your data records have all their required fields completed before submitting them.
-Identify what matters to everyone and ensure they fill out the mandatory fields and remove useless (or nice to have inputs).
-Ensure your forms are laid out in the order someone would expect to complete them.
+1. Completeness: Ensure data records have all their required fields completed before submitting them.
+Identify what matters to everyone, ensure they fill out mandatory fields, and remove useless (or nice to have) inputs.
+To make things easier, lay out forms in the order someone would expect to complete them.
 Use mouse-overs and guided text to assist users in completing them.

 2. Conformity and Consistency of Forms: Just think of how many ways you can write your phone number down!
-Wherever possible, leverage a drop-down list or use technology and on-screen text to describe how data needs to be entered.
+Use a drop-down list or technology and on-screen text to describe how data should be entered.
 Drop-down lists trump free-form text fields where applicable.

 3. Audit Your Inputs: Standard operating procedures include investigating duplicate entries and looking for patterns into record type and record creator.
 Set up reports and pin them to dashboards (for example, all new patients that have been created today) to complete a 24-hour review of records and correct duplicate or incomplete entries immediately.

-4. Leverage Technology: EHSQ vendors can provide technology to assist in the overall trust-worthiness of reporting and EHSQ record management.
-Look for a vendor with a Data Quality Scoring tool to assist in monitoring and managing record timeliness and completeness.
+4. Leverage Technology: EHS vendors can provide technology to assist in the overall trust-worthiness of reporting and EHS record management.
+Therefore, look for a vendor with a Data Quality Scoring tool to assist in monitoring and managing record timeliness and completeness.

 As your organization taps into the wealth of information contained within it, understand that data quality is a universal problem across all departments and organizations.
-As an EHSQ professional, you strive to do your best.
-By taking the opportunity to ensure the information you have is of highest quality, you’re taking the lead in ensuring your area is functioning to thrive.
+Therefore, ensuring the information you have is of the highest quality possible sets your organization up for success.